On the Cancellation of Nuclear Effects in the Valence Region: Results and discussion

-where $e_A= \langle\varepsilon\rangle/M$ is the average bound nucleon energy and $v_A=\langle p^2\rangle/M^2-1$ is the average nucleon virtuality in a nucleus, with the nucleon four-momentum $p=(M+\varepsilon,\bm p)$. \footnote{Note that $\varepsilon$ includes the nucleon separation energy $E>0$ and the recoil energy of the rest nucleus of $(A{-}1)$ nucleons, $\varepsilon=-E-\bm p^2/(2M_{A-1})$.} We have $v_A=2(\langle \varepsilon \rangle - \langle T \rangle)/M$ in terms of the average kinetic energy $\langle T\rangle=\langle\bm p^2\rangle/(2M)$.
-The averaging here is performed with the nuclear spectral function, as detailed in Ref.~\cite{Kulagin:2004ie}.
-Note that in \eq{eq:dexp} we neglect the term with the second derivative, $\langle T\rangle x^2\partial_x^2F_2$, since $\partial_x^2F_2\approx 0$ in the region under consideration.
-The function $\delta f =M^2\partial_{p^2} \ln F_2^N(x,Q^2,p^2)$, where the derivative is taken over the invariant mass squared $p^2$ of the off-shell nucleon in the vicinity of the mass shell $p^2=M^2$~\cite{Kulagin:2004ie,Kulagin:2010gd}.
-This function describes the relative modification of the nucleon SFs in the off-shell region and, by definition, is a universal function independent of the nucleus considered.
-The off-shell correction in nuclear DIS has been the subject of detailed phenomenological studies~\cite{Kulagin:2004ie,Kulagin:1994fz,Kulagin:2010gd,Kulagin:2014vsa,Alekhin:2017fpf,Alekhin:2022tip,Alekhin:2022uwc}.
-A $Q^2$-independent approximation $\delta f =\delta f(x)$ was found to provide an excellent description of the nuclear DIS data~\cite{Kulagin:2004ie,Kulagin:2010gd,Alekhin:2017fpf,JeffersonLabHallATritium:2024las}, the lepton pair production (DY) data~\cite{Kulagin:2014vsa}, and $W^\pm,Z$ production in $p+{\rm Pb}$ collisions at the LHC~\cite{Ru:2016wfx}.
-A recent global QCD analysis~\cite{Alekhin:2022uwc} resulted in a proton-neutron asymmetry $\delta f^p-\delta f^n$ consistent with zero, within uncertainties.
-Based on these observations, we use a single off-shell function $\delta f(x)$ for both protons and neutrons in the present analysis, as determined from a global study of nuclear SFs~\cite{Kulagin:2004ie}.
+where $e_A = \langle\varepsilon\rangle/M$ represents the average bound-nucleon energy and $v_A = \langle p^2\rangle/M^2 - 1$ is the average nucleon virtuality, with the nucleon four-momentum defined as $p=(M+\varepsilon,\bm p)$.
+Note that $\varepsilon$ includes the nucleon separation energy $E>0$ and the recoil energy of the spectator nucleus, which balances the nucleon momentum, $\varepsilon = -E - \bm p^2/(2M_{A{-}1})$.
+At the leading order in $1/M$ the nucleon virtuality can be expressed as $v_A = 2(\langle \varepsilon \rangle - \langle T \rangle)/M$ in terms of the average nucleon energy $\la\ceps\ra$ and kinetic energy $\langle T\rangle = \langle\bm p^2\rangle/(2M)$.
+The averaging is performed using the nuclear spectral function as detailed in Ref.~\cite{Kulagin:2004ie}.
+In \eq{eq:dexp}, we neglect the second-derivative term, $\langle T\rangle x^2\partial_x^2F_2$, as its contribution is small in the kinematic region under consideration.
+The function $\delta f = M^2 \partial_{p^2} \ln F_2^N(x,Q^2,p^2)$ denotes the derivative with respect to the invariant mass squared $p^2$ of the off-shell nucleon near the mass shell $p^2=M^2$~\cite{Kulagin:2004ie,Kulagin:2010gd}.
+This function describes the relative modification of the nucleon structure functions in the off-shell region and is, by definition, a universal quantity independent of the specific nucleus.
+Following this framework, off-shell modifications in nuclear DIS have been studied extensively~\cite{Kulagin:2004ie,Kulagin:1994fz,Kulagin:2010gd,Kulagin:2014vsa,Alekhin:2017fpf,Alekhin:2022tip,Alekhin:2022uwc}.
+A $Q^2$-independent approximation, $\delta f(x)$, has been shown to provide an excellent description of nuclear DIS data~\cite{Kulagin:2004ie,Kulagin:2010gd,Alekhin:2017fpf,JeffersonLabHallATritium:2024las}, Drell-Yan lepton-pair production~\cite{Kulagin:2014vsa}, and $W^\pm/Z$ boson production in $p+\text{Pb}$ collisions at the LHC~\cite{Ru:2016wfx}.
+Furthermore, a recent global QCD analysis~\cite{Alekhin:2022uwc} found the proton-neutron asymmetry, $\delta f^p - \delta f^n$, to be consistent with zero within uncertainties.
+We therefore employ a single, universal off-shell function $\delta f(x)$ for both protons and neutrons, as determined from the global study of nuclear SFs in Ref.~\cite{Kulagin:2004ie}.